FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

    - As we say before, Kalopsia XR does not render shadows; reflections dont prevent its user to see objects and GI functions can lighten everywhere.
 Also we use cold-white light to get real color of objects.
 So, changing light functions will not increase its training or exploring features.
 For this reason we did not integrate a light editor.

 **In the other hand, we have these graphics features**
-+ We enabled **RTXGI and Ray Traced Reflections** because that blue-collar stuffs noticed reflections to give objects some metallic looks.
++ We enabled **RTXGI and Ray Traced Reflections** because that blue-collar stuffs noticed reflections which give metallic looks to objects.
-+ We integrated **photography snapshot function** to for enabling its user to get some realistic state photos.
++ We integrated **photography snapshot function** for enabling its user to get some realistic machine state photos.
 + We integrated **pre-defined material assignment** editor.
 Engineers can not create a material from start but they can assign various materials from our library to their objects.

 Even if we depreceted these features, we **have** their functions in our source code.
 So if our customers will want these features from us, **we can just integrate them in a short time.**

 **In short, these deprecatations are not about know-how.
-They are all about focusing its purpose and decreasing its learning curve.**
+They are all about focusing its purpose and decreasing its learning curve.
+We came these conclussions with our pilout applications in factories.**